Privacy Search Engines

 You can have complete peace of mind knowing that Ghostery does not alter your search results or sell your personal data to third-party companies.

-Ghostery Private Search is built into Ghostery Private Browser, part of the complete Ghostery Privacy Suite.
+Our alternative search engine is built into Ghostery Private Browser, part of the complete Ghostery Privacy Suite.
 It is also available as a browser extension in both Firefox and Chrome.

-Ghostery Private Search is free to use for everyone.
+Our search engine is free to use for everyone.
 When becoming a Ghostery Contributor it is also free of tracking-free affiliate links.

 In summary, Ghostery Private Search: